gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - Determines access to the Operations > Wiki page.
     - The Wiki page allows easy UI, API and CLI access to information to be referenced or shared with others.
 Wiki pages encompass individual Clouds, Groups, Servers, Instances, Clusters, and other pages can be manually created.
 Wiki pages from resources are accessible from the Operations > Wiki page or within individual resource detail pages on their respective Wiki tabs.
     - This permission is recommend for those responsible for documenation and knowledge management.
     -
+  * - Projects
+    - None, Full, Read
+    - Determines access to Projects through |morpheus| API
+    - Projects are used to associate resources together and apply common tags to their invoices
+    - This permission is recommended for those responsible for cost analysis and invoice reporting -
   * - Provisioning Administrator
     - None, Full